zinob/mybash/README.md

 # The Bash Scripts i need to live

 ## The file functions
-The `functions` file is supposed to be sourced from .profile or .bash rc
+The `functions` file is supposed to be sourced from `.profile` or `.bashrc`

+### Now clobbers rm!
+The script now creates a function called rm that overrides bashs built-in function.
+This rm takes a BTRFS snapshot of the current mount-point if possible when ever you run rm -r something.

 ### The aliases rg and rank
 - rg Recursively Grep, just grep -R, because i use it all the time
 - rank answers the question "what is the most common line in this stream" ie `dmesg |cut -c 16- |rank`